 NOTE 1—For example, rule b), c), and d) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a WUR non-AP STA to retrieve individually addressed BU(s) using PS-Poll or U-APSD.

 NOTE 2—To use both PS-Poll and U-APSD, the WUR non-AP STA can set all ACs as delivery-enabled as defined in 11.2.3.7 (Receive operation for STAs in PS mode).(#2689)

+NOTE 3— The WUR power state of the WUR non-AP STA follows the negotiated WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA if the WUR non-AP STA is in the doze state (see 30.7.3 (WUR non-AP STA operation)).(#2691)

 A WUR non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) (see 30.8.1 (General)) shall follow existing operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
 In this case, the WUR non-AP STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.